Appearance

 typescript

-// src/index.ts
+// src/lifecycle.ts

 // ...

-onShow(instance: Instance) {
+return function onShow(instance: TippyInstanceWithCustoms) {

 // ...